Mick235711/Beijing-Subway-Tools/docs/a-new-line-from-scratch.md

 However, since manual filling will not include any kind of validation, this method is generally not recommended.

 ### 3.3.
 Last Station
+The last station in each direction is another special case, since most lines will not actually publish any timetable for the last station in each direction, as you cannot board the train here.
+If this is the case, then the recommended practice is to find out the time needed between the second-to-last station and the last station from the opposite direction (usually by observing the first train's required time or use [`src/routing/show_station_time.py`](tools.md#show_station_timepy-show-time-needed-for-trains-to-travel-between-two-stations-on-a-line)).

+Then, you can simply guess the last station's timetable by using the method in ["Fill By Relative Time Delta"](#321-fill-by-relative-time-delta), entering the minutes and directly save without any modification.
+It is a rough guess, but without any data we cannot really do better.

 ### 3.4.
 Special Cases
 #### 3.4.1.
 Loop Lines